saeed1gorji/fridump/README.md

-      fridump -U Safari   -   Dump the memory of an iOS device associated with the Safari app fridump -U -s com.example.WebApp   -  Dump the memory of an Android device and run strings on all dump files fridump -D emulator-5554 com.example.WebApp   -   Dump the memory of a process in an emulated Android device fridump -r -o [full_path]  -  Dump the memory of a local application and save it to the specified directory
+      fridump -U Safari   -   Dump the memory of an iOS device associated with the Safari app fridump -U -s com.example.WebApp   -  Dump the memory of an Android device and run strings on all dump files fridump -D emulator-5554 1124   -   Dump the memory of the process with PID 1124 in an emulated Android device fridump -r -o [full_path]  -  Dump the memory of a local application and save it to the specified directory

 More examples can be found [here](http://pentestcorner.com/introduction-to-fridump/)